My favorite childhood story, naturally, was about turn-of-the-century efficiency experts.

 • Anyone who’s ever been told “you’ve got this” when you have it but don’t necessarily want it

-• Stepmoms, managers, caregivers, and reluctant fixers who keep getting handed things because they’re “organized” or “better at” whatever the task at hand is
+• Stepparents, managers, caregivers, and reluctant fixers who keep getting handed things because they’re “organized” or “better at” whatever the task at hand is

 • People navigating the unscripted parts of adulthood with humor instead of a breakdown